Millennial AI

 Application-layer product development

 Fine-tuning produces a model.
-Building the user-facing application, workflow integrations, or internal tools that consume the model is a separate product development engagement.
+Building the user-facing application, workflow integrations, or internal tools that use the model is a separate product development engagement.

 Data infrastructure and pipelines

 We prepare the training dataset from data you provide.
-If your underlying data is unstructured, siloed, or requires significant extraction and pipeline work before it's usable for training, that infrastructure build is scoped separately.
+If your data is unstructured, siloed, or needs significant extraction and pipeline work before it's usable for training, that infrastructure build is scoped separately.

 Ongoing model maintenance and retraining

 The engagement delivers a trained model and a retraining runbook.
-Continuous retraining cycles as new data accumulates, model monitoring in production, and ongoing performance tuning are covered under a retainer arrangement priced separately.
+Continuous retraining cycles as new data accumulates, model monitoring in production, and ongoing performance tuning are covered under a separate retainer.

 Right for you if

-- You have a specific, high-value task where a general LLM gives inconsistent or inaccurate outputs, and you have enough proprietary data (documents, conversations, records) to train a better model.
+• You have a task where a general LLM gives inconsistent or inaccurate outputs, and you have enough proprietary data (documents, conversations, records) to train a better model.

-- You've invested in prompt engineering and RAG and hit a ceiling.
-Outputs are still inconsistent in style, accuracy, or format, and a retrieval layer can't fix the problem.
+• You've invested in prompt engineering and RAG and hit a ceiling.
+Outputs are still inconsistent in style, accuracy, or format, and retrieval can't fix the problem.

-- You're building a differentiated AI product and your proprietary data is your moat, but only if you've built the training infrastructure to use it.
+• You're building a differentiated AI product and your proprietary data is your moat, but only if you build the training infrastructure to use it.

 Not right if